Frequently Asked Questions

 What will your daily schedule look like?
 What are your hours?

-Our daily schedule Monday through Friday will run 8:00-ish to 3:00-ish like most other private schools, though the specific times are yet to be determined.
+Our daily schedule is 8:30 AM-3:30 PM Monday through Friday like most other private schools.
 However, the use of our time within each day is very unique to the Ambleside method of education.
 Afterschool care past normal school hours is currently being considered.

 Why is Kindergarten five mornings per week?
 What are Ambleside Afternoons?